YassinAJANIF/HLL-SVD/README.md

 1. **Streaming SVD**: Our library provides the first implementation of the Levy and Lindenbaum([(Levy and Lindenbaum 1998)](#Levy-and-Lindenbaum-1998) approach on hybrid GPU-CPU architectures, using mpi4py to enable inter-process communication in an HPC environment, and CuPy to perform algebraic operations (QR decomposition, SVD, matrix products, etc.) on GPUs;

-2. **Direct Parallel SVD**: Our library provides a variety of direct methods for computing the SVD in parallel, including the approximate snapshot method [ref], SVD via EVD, and SVD via the TSQR method [(Wang et al 2016)](#Wang-et-al-2016).
+2. **Direct Parallel SVD**: Our library provides a variety of direct methods for computing the SVD in parallel, including the approximate snapshot method [(Wang et al 2016)](#Wang-et-al-2016), SVD via EVD, and SVD via the TSQR method [(Wang et al 2016)](#Wang-et-al-2016).
 These methods use mpi4py to enable communication between processes running on different cores.

 3. **Serail SVD** The library also provides classical implementations of SVD in serial, including SVD via QR decomposition, SVD via EVD, and randomized SVD.